Showing posts with label Hebertshausen. Show all posts

 ϟϟ training camp on December 23, 1948 when the Americans were using the site to hold the war crimes trials.
 The process wouldn't continue as the Cold War tensions intensified.

 The Cold War shaped an American foreign policy that increasingly relied on the U.S.–Western German anticommunist alliance.
 The concentration camp disappeared from American propaganda in Germany, and Nazi atrocities receded to the distant background.
 The American efforts in Dachau in 1951 are emblematic.
-In order to “bridge the sea of misunderstanding,” the U.S. Army built a community centre in Dachau, and American officers invited local notables to a New Year’s party at the officers’ club.American officers organized a community-wide Christmas fund, encouraging civic cooperation between Catholics and “Evangelicalists” [sic], and tried to integrate the American military into the community.
+In order to “bridge the sea of misunderstanding,” the U.S. Army built a community centre in Dachau, and American officers invited local notables to a New Year’s party at the officers’ club.American officers organised a community-wide Christmas fund, encouraging civic cooperation between Catholics and “Evangelicalists” [sic], and tried to integrate the American military into the community.
 An ice rink in the U.S. Service Centre, previously reserved for American children, was opened to Germans.
 The centre’s new kindergarten likewise accepted German children to foster “a spirit of comradeship between children of the two nations.”
 “Prejudice has no place on Dachau’s playgrounds, where US and German kiddies show democracy in action,” boasted an article in the HICOG Monthly Bulletin.
 American official rhetoric no longer equated Dachau with its concentration camp.

 Cora Sol Goldstein (38-39) Capturing the German Eye